Costa Mesa, California: National Football League

-The building is a former office space, but Chargers players and coaches said it was an upgrade from what the team had in San Diego.
-The team has a 10-year lease on the building and plans to stay there until 2024 when it will depart it for a purpose built practice facility in El Segundo.
+The building, called the Jack Hammett Sports Complex is a former office space, but Chargers players and coaches said it was an upgrade from what the team had in San Diego.
+The Chargers occupied the facility until 2024 when they left for a purpose-built practice facility in El Segundo.
 The team gutted the first floor of the building to make room for team rooms.
 Construction cost more than $3.8 million.
+After the Chargers departed for El Segundo, the facility became the training camp home of the Las Vegas Raiders.

 Decades prior, the facility was a lima bean farm owned by a Swedish immigrant family who became prominent developers in Orange County.

 Government

 Local

 A general law city, Costa Mesa has a council-manager form of government.
-In November 2016, voters approved changing the City Council seats from at-large to six voting districts and a directly elected mayor, who acts as the chairperson for the council and head of the government.
+In November 2016, voters approved changing the City Council seats from five at-large seats to six voting districts and a directly elected mayor, who acts as the chairperson for the council and head of the government.
+The mayor serves two-year terms and councilmembers serve four year terms, with each office having a two-term limit.
+Municipal elections are held every two years, during which the mayor and three councilmembers are up for election.

 Day to day, the city is run by a professional city manager and staff of approximately 460 full-time employees.
 Management of the city and coordination of city services are provided by:

-Needle exchange programs are prohibited in Costa Mesa.
+Residents of the city are also governed by various special districts, including the Mesa Water District, the Orange County Water District, the Municipal Water District of Orange County, the Irvine Ranch Water District, and the Costa Mesa Sanitary District.